Supplier Code of Conduct

-Suppliers must ensure good animal husbandry and welfare for any animal-derived products.
-These products include leather, wool and a small amount of shearling.
-Our collections are fur-free, and we do not use angora.
-Suppliers must not use banned animal-derived materials including vulnerable or endangered species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) lists.
+You must not use banned animal-derived materials, including vulnerable or endangered species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) lists.

-Our suppliers must ensure that all products and services they supply meet the quality and safety standards required by law, or as set out in ZIMMERMANN's product specifications or other instructions provided to them by ZIMMERMANN.
+You must ensure that all products and services you supply meet the quality and safety standards required by law, or as set out in Zimmermann's product specifications or other instructions provided to you by Zimmermann.

 Fabric testing must include fibre percentage, especially in the case of cashmere, silk or any other high value fibre.

-They must accurately record and disclose information regarding their business activities, structure, financial situation, and performance, in accordance with applicable laws and regulations and prevailing industry practices.
+You must accurately record and disclose information regarding your business activities, structure, financial situation, and performance, in accordance with applicable laws and regulations and prevailing industry practices.

-Suppliers should have systems and processes in place to manage and document any subcontractors and sub-suppliers, including their compliance with our Code and commitment to social and environmental accountability.
+You should have systems and processes in place to manage and document any subcontractors and sub-suppliers, including their compliance with this Code and commitment to social and environmental accountability.

-They must actively monitor approved subcontractors and sub-suppliers for adherence to the Code.
+You must actively monitor approved subcontractors and sub-suppliers for adherence to this Code.

-Suppliers must implement and maintain systems for delivering compliance with our Code and ensure that the Code is communicated to all employees, and each participant in their supply chain.
+You must implement and maintain systems for delivering compliance with this Code and ensure that this Code is communicated to all employees, and each participant in your supply chain.

-They must, within 30 days of a written request (such request not to occur more than once in any twelve-month period), conduct a self-evaluation to ensure compliance with our Code.
-They must report the findings of such evaluation to ZIMMERMANN and ensure that these reports are true and accurate.
+You must, within 30 days of a written request (such request not to occur more than once in any twelve-month period), conduct a self-evaluation to ensure your compliance with this Code.
+You must report the findings of such evaluation to Zimmermann and ensure that these reports are true and accurate.

-ZIMMERMANN may request that suppliers measure and disclose data on key performance indicators relevant to our Code.
-If they identify any areas of non-compliance, they must notify ZIMMERMANN of the breach, and their proposed course of remedial action within 30 days.
+Zimmermann may request that you measure and disclose data on key performance indicators relevant to this Code.
+If you identify any areas of non-compliance, you must notify Zimmermann of the breach, and your proposed course of remedial action within 30 days.

-Suppliers may be required by ZIMMERMANN to implement a Corrective Action Plan (CAP) to correct any non-compliance with the Code identified by an internal or external audit, assessment, inspection, investigation or review.
+You may be required by Zimmermann to implement a Corrective Action Plan (CAP) to correct any non-compliance with this Code identified by an internal or external audit, assessment, inspection, investigation or review.
 The Corrective Action Plan must define reasonable timelines for achieving compliance.
-If they fail to meet the timelines identified in the Corrective Action Plan, ZIMMERMANN may curtail or terminate its relationship with supplier.
+If you fail to meet the timelines identified in the Corrective Action Plan, Zimmermann may curtail or terminate its relationship with you.

-ZIMMERMANN and/or its representatives may visit our supplier facilities, with or without notice, to assess compliance with our Code or any Corrective Action Plan.
-They must provide such assistance as ZIMMERMANN reasonably requires in order to carry out such an audit.
+Zimmermann and/or its representatives may visit your facilities, with or without notice, to assess compliance with this Code or any Corrective Action Plan.
+You must provide such assistance as Zimmermann reasonably requires in order to carry out such an audit.

-Health outbreaks such as COVID-19 may occur again in future.
+Disease outbreaks such as COVID-19 may occur again in future.
 They may be local or global.
-Suppliers are asked to prepare and plan to help limit the spread of infectious diseases.
+Suppliers are asked to prepare and plan now to help limit the spread of infectious diseases.

-If there is an infectious disease outbreak in the region that our supplier operates:
+If there is an infectious disease outbreak in your region:

 - Commercial pressures must not take priority over the health and well-being of employees.

-- At the earliest opportunity they must notify ZIMMERMANN and provide updates.
-In particular, if there is evidence of disease on the premises, this evidence must be shared with ZIMMERMANN immediately.
-This will allow ZIMMERMANN the opportunity to take appropriate action to help protect workers’ safety and manage any business interruptions.
+- At the earliest opportunity you must notify Zimmermann and provide updates.
+In particular, if there is evidence of disease on the premises, this evidence must be shared with Zimmermann immediately.
+This will allow Zimmermann the opportunity to take appropriate action to help protect workers’ safety and manage any business interruptions.

 - Opening and operation of the facility must be in accordance with local government regulations and guidelines.